 A primary benefit of the EWA is that candidates existing qualifications, skills and experience can count towards the Experienced Worker qualification.

-The EWA was developed by an industry group comprising ECA, JIB, NET, Unite, Certsure, ECS, NAPIT, City and Guilds, EAL and the IET.
+The EWA was developed by an industry group comprising JIB, NET, Unite, Certsure, ECS, NAPIT, City and Guilds, EAL and the IET.

 Performance Units – evidence